tib888/my_layouts/README.md

 cargo make uf2  --release
 There is a black/white wire pair under the space-bar, short those and reconnect usb cable to enter bootloader mode (then separate black/white). copy the reborn.uf2 to the mounted drive (rp2040)

+## COMPACT:
+(rustup target add thumbv6m-none-eabi) cd compact cargo make uf2  --release
+There is a black/white wire pair under the space-bar, short those and reconnect usb cable to enter bootloader mode (then separate black/white). copy the compact.uf2 to the mounted drive (rp2040)